 Yes!
 Bananas contain potassium and magnesium, which are natural muscle relaxers that can help you feel calm and sleepy before bed.
 Bananas also contain L-tryptophan, an amino acid that helps create serotonin and melatonin, the hormones needed for sleep and relaxation.

 Poor sleep quality can interfere with every aspect of life.
 Everything from your ability to focus, commit information to memory, manage stress, and control your mood is impacted when you are sleep-deprived.
-By avoiding the poor sleep habits outlined above, you can set yourself up for a good night’s rest and a more productive day.
+By avoiding the poor sleep habits outlined above, such as eating late before bed, you can set yourself up for a good night’s rest and a more productive day.

 Sleep researcher Dr. Kate Simon notes, “For many, breaking bad habits to improve sleep can be difficult.
 Psychologists specially trained in behavioral sleep medicine can provide brief treatment to treat underlying sleep disorders, improve your sleep hygiene, enhance sleep pattern consistency, or problem-solve barriers impeding better sleep.”